somatech-20/SOMATECH-20/README.md

 # 👋 Hi there!
 I'm MM 👨‍💻

 I'm passionate about crafting impactful software and collaborating with innovative minds worldwide.
-Inspired by Linus Torvalds' philosophy of open-source collaboration, I believe in sharing tools and knowledge.
-You can learn more about his vision in the MIT Lemelson biography on Linus Torvalds or [link here](https://lemelson.mit.edu/resources/linus-torvalds).
+Inspired by the philosophy of open-source collaboration, I believe in sharing tools and knowledge.

 ---